This post has been modified to reflect new information since its original publication.

 - Stronger brand authority—Having a featured snippet is a great branding opportunity.
 Not only do these boxes display your company’s images, content, and URL, but they also add credibility to your brand by being the first thing people see on the search results page.
 Further, you gain authority as an expert in your niche because Google is recommending you as a reliable source of information.

 - Increased presence in voice searches—Because featured snippets are concise answers from authoritative sources, they are ideal responses for voice searches.
-Research from Backlinko supports this idea, showing that 40.7% of all voice search answers come from featured snippets.
+Research from Semrush supports this idea, showing that 70% of all answers returned from voice searches occupied a SERP feature (with 60% of those returning a Featured Snippet result).
 Moreover, virtual assistants like Google Home and Alexa only give you one answer, so having featured snippets will increase your odds of being visible on these devices.

 Ways to get a featured snippet